 we’re container minders

-In keeping with the album's themes of political commentary and protest, Ono added references to a number of public figures, among them Richard Nixon, Jerry Rubin, Charles Manson and Nelson Rockefeller.
+In keeping with the album’s themes of political commentary and protest, Ono added references to a number of public figures, among them Richard Nixon, Jerry Rubin, Charles Manson and Nelson Rockefeller.
 The front cover showed Nixon and Mao Tse-tung dancing naked, which caused consternation among many distributors and stockists.
-A non-removable sticker was used to obscure many of the copies sold, against the wishes of Lennon and Ono.
+A non-removable sticker was used to obscure many of the copies sold, against the wishes of Ono and John Lennon.

 You see how they banned the picture here.
 Yoko made this beautiful poster: Chairman Mao and Richard Nixon dancing naked together, you see?
 And the stupid retailers stuck a gold sticker over it that you can’t even steam off.
 At least you could steam off that Beatles [butcher] cover.
 So you see the kind of pressure Yoko and I were getting, not only on a personal level, and the public level, and the court case, and the fucking government, and this, that, and the other, but every time we tried to express ourselves, they would ban it, would cover it up, would censor it.